Lunarnovaa/hjem-rum/.github/README.md

 into Nixpkgs, Hjem Rum can easily serve as an external module set, not further bloating Nixpkgs, without requiring extensive refactoring.

+**Q.** What if I don't want the modules?

+**A.** If you don't want to use our supplied modules and instead write your own or even forgo wrapping `files` and `packages` entirely, we strongly encourage you to just use Hjem on its own!
+If that route interests you, we also encourage you to take a look through this repository to view the [source] of Hjem Rum's modules.
+You can certainly learn a lot from our code, even if you do not wish to use it.

-**Q.** Okay, you've sold me―is there an easy way to migrate from Home Manager to Hjem Rum?
+**Q.** Okay, you've sold me.
+Is there an easy way to migrate from Home Manager to Hjem Rum?

 **A.** Unfortunately, there is no shortcut―you'll have to do it manually.
 However, because Hjem Rum's API is not too different from Home Manager's, it is thankfully not too difficult.
-The most burdensome part would be moving your module configuration from Home Manager modules into your NixOS/Hjem Modules, and changing the names of the option calls.
+The most burdensome part would be moving your module configuration from Home Manager modules into your NixOS or Hjem Modules, and changing the names of the option calls.

 **Q.** Do you support Darwin/Standalone?